-If you find yourself with a little extra time at home in the coming days (smart social distance + #earthisshutdown), perhaps spruce ups will (1) keep you moving and (2) keep you from despairing.
+I would not call my toiling at home “sprucing up.”
+We’re still in the beyond exhausting stage of delicate demo and days of “any idea which box my ____ is in?”
+Ya know?
+Hopefully we will survive another reno adventure!
+But if you are not moving out or moving in, perhaps these spruce ups will simply (1) keep you moving and (2) distract you from despairing about inflation and war.
 You’ll find a dozen or so spring cleaning and home improvement tasks I intend to tackle in Home Improvement Spruce Ups to Tackle at Home Now.

 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.